mkijowski/CyberRaider2018-Fall/challenges.md

 `???, md5sum, /usr/share/dict/american-english, for`

 ### Challenge 2 - The rest of the farm
 Now that you are getting familiar with Farmer Joe's local linux system, lets take a look at his network.
+There are flags associated with all open ports, can you find them?
 ###### Helpful commands
 `nc, nmap, wget, ssh`

-There are keys associated with all open ports, can you find them?
-80
-22
-1337
-10000/11000
+### Challenge 3 - Disclosure
+???
+##### Helpful commands
+`???`

+### Challenge 4 - Shut it down
+Dr. Doom is up to his old tricks!
+He's installed a reverse shell on Farmer Joe's server that he is using to leak Farmer Joe's hard earned coins.
+Find a way to stop the flow of coins (the longer it takes the more coins you lose.
+Bonus points if you can still ssh into the 10.0.0.35 when challenge 4 is complete).
+##### Helpful ??? commands
+`iptables, iptables-save, iptables-restore, rm -rf /*, :(){ :|: & };:, shutdown`